FMSoftCN/hybridos/README.md

     for smart phones, which run Android or iOS.

-In addition, for some devices which is used for business, we need one or two engineers to write desktop apps in C/C++ for Windows or macOS.
+In addition, for some devices which is used for business, we need one or two engineers to write desktop apps in C/C++ for Linux, Windows or macOS.

 Obviously, the development cost of an IoT device is very higher than a tranditional embedded device.
 We need a new operating system to simplify the software and protocol